graphql-nexus/workshop/README.md

 ● nexus:server listening  --  url: 'http://localhost:4000/'
 ```

-CMD + Click that URL, it should open the GraphQL Playground.
+Click that url (http://localhost:4000), it should open the GraphQL Playground.

 5. You're all set!